ben16w/minui-portmaster/README.md

 6. Copy the entire contents of the new `PORTS.pak` folder (the `PortMaster` folder will be missing) to the existing `PORTS.pak` folder on your SD card. **Overwrite any files when prompted.**
 7. Eject your SD card and insert it back into your MinUI device.

-### Alternative Update Method
+### Alternative Method

 This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
-This method is only recommended if you are having issues after trying the Safe Update method.
+It is only recommended if you are having issues after trying the steps above.

 1. Mount your MinUI SD card to your computer.
 2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
-3. Follow the steps in the [MinUI Installation](#minui-installation) section to copy the updated `PORTS.pak.zip` file to your SD card.
+3. Follow the steps in the [MinUI Installation](#minui-installation) section above to copy an updated `PORTS.pak` to your SD card.

 > [!TIP]
 > This method may remove some dependencies required by your installed ports.
 If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
 This will restore any missing files for that port.